magus/next-magic-auth/README.md

   dokku config:set --no-restart hasura DOKKU_LETSENCRYPT_EMAIL=letsencrypt@iamnoah.com
   # setup letsencrypt with hasura
   dokku letsencrypt hasura
+  # setup automatic certificate renewal (daily)
+  dokku letsencrypt:cron-job --add

+  # you can setup a MAILTO to ensure errors are emailed to you
+  # use a text editor to open the cron job
+  sudo -u dokku vim /var/lib/dokku/plugins/available/letsencrypt/cron-job
+  # add `MAILTO=your@email.tld` on the line above the PATH
+  #
+  # e.g.
+  #   MAILTO="magic-dokku-letsencrypt@iamnoah.com"
+  #   PATH=$PATH:/usr/local/bin
+  #   dokku letsencrypt:auto-renew &>> /var/log/dokku/letsencrypt.log

   ```

 - You should now be able to visit the Hasura admin console by navigating to the domain you setup above